Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 My first book ‘Johannesburg Then & Now’ is available at local bookstores or internationally via Amazon or kindle.
 Click HERE for the relevant links

-The well-heeled of the population were not satisfied with living in the small houses on blocks laid out by the town planners near the mines and noise and dust of the new town.
+The well-heeled population were not satisfied with living in the small houses on blocks laid out by the town planners near the mines, noise, and dust of the new town.
 Although the wealthy and influential were centered around Noord Street (technically the first ‘Millionaire’s Row’) near where the Rand Tram and the early Park Station would eventually cut through, it was still too close to the hustle and bustle.
-Some famous pioneer names connected with Noord Street and surrounds: Edouard Lippert, Henry Nourse, Solly Joel, Hermann Eckstein, Lionel Phillips, and J. B. Taylor.
+Some famous pioneer names connected with Noord Street and its surrounds were Edouard Lippert, Henry Nourse, Solly Joel, Hermann Eckstein, Lionel Phillips, and J. B. Taylor.

 In May 1887, Johannesburg’s first luxury residential area was laid out by Yeo Sherwell – Doornfontein (or Old Doornfontein).
-The land with a water source was part of the farm Doornfontein which belonged to F. J. Bezhuidenhout.
+The land with a water source as part of the farm Doornfontein belonged to F. J. Bezuidenhout.

 In the same year, James Sivewright started the Johannesburg Waterworks and Exploration Company which took over the township.

-The Doornfontein stands were bigger and ran in a north-south fashion up to the slope.
+The Doornfontein stands were bigger and ran north-south up to the slope.
 Running in front of the slope was Saratoga Avenue which became Johannesburg’s first millionaire’s row.

 Note the two pictures above show the same house roughly 5-7 years apart.
 This would have been about 200 metres from the foot of Nugget hill today around where the cross-shaped Catholic Church stands.
 The house (No.3 Saratoga Avenue) belonged to a Mr. Struben and was also the first house to be supplied piped water from Johannesburg’s first reservoir in Harrow Road a few hundred metres away.
 Actress and champion lady cyclist Amy Fenton (also known as Mrs Colin Watson) lived next door at No.5 Saratoga Avenue.